 Critical public relations, activism, communication ethics, community engagement and citizenship

-Now a double award winner for her book's, Kristin’s monograph ‘Public Relations, Activism and Social Change: Speaking Up’ has been awarded the 2014 PRIDE Book Award for outstanding Innovation, Development, and Educational Achievement in PR from the Public Relations Division National Communication Association (NCA), USA.
+In 2014 Kristin’s monograph ‘Public Relations, Activism and Social Change: Speaking Up’ was awarded the PRIDE Book Award for outstanding Innovation, Development, and Educational Achievement in PR from the Public Relations Division National Communication Association (NCA), USA.

-In 2013: PRIDE Book Award, National Communication Association (USA) Outstanding Innovation, Development and Educational Achievement in Public Relations (with co-editor Christine Daymon) for 'Gender and Public Relations: Critical Perspectives on OVice, Image and Identity (Routledge, 2013)
+In 2013: she recieved the PRIDE Book Award, National Communication Association (USA) Outstanding Innovation, Development and Educational Achievement in Public Relations (with co-editor Christine Daymon) for 'Gender and Public Relations: Critical Perspectives on Voice, Image and Identity (Routledge, 2013)

 In 2009 Kristin was awarded the PRism Prize for the 2010 special issue of PRism on Gender and Public Relations with Associate Professor Christine Daymon (Murdoch University WA).